EliasMessner/KuSu/README.md

 Before you start the search engine, make sure that elasticsearch is up and running on your computer by opening localhost:9200 in your browser.

 ## Web Interface

 For a convenient user experience, you can use the KuSu Web Interface.

+The web interface searches on the default index.
+The default index can be automatically created by running create_default_index.py.

+The default index is the one with the optimal settings as determined in the course of our research.

+Creating the default index can take up to 10 minutes, depending on your machine's performance.
+When the script has finished creating the index, you are good to start up the web interface.

 To start the web interface, run the server.py script, and visit localhost:5000 in your favorite web browser.